KCCPMG/editable-content/packages/editable-content/README.md

 - The user decides they are done with the text, so they click a button which removes the `EditableContent` instance and replaces it with a `RenderedContent` instance.
 The React component's text is removed, the component is destroyed, and then the component is re-rendered in the `RenderedContent` instance.
 However, because the component is rendering the text 'NAME' as a precedent to the text that it will receive, the full text of the component will now be 'NAME: NAME: Alan Turing'

 -OR-

-- If instead of rendering the text, the user instead decides they made a mistake and click the 'NAME' button again to remove the decoration, the React component will be removed, and the text 'NAME: Alan Turing' will then be rendered as plain text in its place.
+- If instead of rendering the text, the user instead decides they made a mistake and click the 'NAME' button again to remove the decoration, the React component will be removed, but the text 'NAME: Alan Turing' will then be rendered as plain text in its place.

 This is obviously undesired behavior, but the `EditableContentContextProvider` can check for content which it should not "count" when it is removing a React component.
 The solution is that any html element which contains content which should not be factored in should be given the 'data-exclude-from-dehydrated' attribute.
 This is also exported from `utils/constants` as `EXCLUDE_FROM_DEHYDRATED`.
 Here is an example from the `PropfulBox` component in the demo site's "Propful Only" example: